MarianBastiurea/happycoding/README.md

    * Rotate an array by given position
    * Find two repeating elements in an array
    * Transform a matrix using spiral path in array
+   * How many times an Elements is repeating in an array
+   * Mine field
 4. Recursion
    * Create an array with first n natural numbers
    * Sum numbers from 1 to n